-The organizational impacts of a poor onboarding program can be both short- and long-term.
-A poor onboarding experience can lead to increased costs and lower value from new hires, not to mention increased early attrition.
+First impressions are everything, especially at work.
+Poor onboarding experiences can lead to increased costs and lower value from new hires, not to mention increased early attrition.
 Research shows that nearly one-third of new hires start looking for a new job within their first six months.

 There are three keys to a successful strategic onboarding program: people, culture, and milestones and tasks.
-When incorporated as part of a consistent, and repeatable onboarding process, the program requires few adjustments, and benefits all stakeholders involved.
+A consistent, and repeatable onboarding process requires few adjustments and benefits all stakeholders involved.
 Plus, you’re more prepared to set your new hire up for long-term success.
 Here, we outline the three keys to onboarding success.

-Successful onboarding programs revolve around two distinct groups of people: the new hires and those involved in their onboarding.
-While it is important to have a repeatable and consistent onboarding process, it is also important to understand that your new hire is a unique individual, and to value them as such.
+Successful onboarding programs revolve around two distinct groups of people: new hires and those involved in their onboarding.
+While it’s important to have a repeatable and consistent onboarding process, it’s also important to understand that your new hire is a unique individual, and you should value them as such.
 Customize the onboarding experience to help new employees feel connected to your organization from day one.

-A company’s mission, vision and values help employees find meaning in their roles, and see how they are connected to the bigger picture.
+Illustrating your company’s mission, vision, and values helps employees find meaning in their roles and see how they are connected to the bigger picture.
 A great way to do this is to share your annual goals with your employees and help them create goals that clearly show how they contribute to greater success.
 Having a sense of belonging and purpose is important for fostering employee wellbeing.
-From an early engagement and retention standpoint, it’s important that new hires understand how their work contributes to organizational success, and the types of personal goals they can set as well.
+From an early engagement and retention standpoint, it’s important that new hires understand how their work contributes to organizational success so they can set personal goals that align.

-Get some tips on integrating culture into onboarding here.
+Get some tips on integrating culture into onboarding.

-Milestones and tasks are key components to any job, so it makes sense to start using them as soon as you start onboarding your new hire.
-Early job accomplishments give new hires a sense that they are succeeding, and create motivation for continued success as they progress in their jobs.
-It’s also important to remember that onboarding experience extends beyond a new hire’s first day or week.
+Milestones and tasks are key components of any job, so it makes sense to start using them as soon as you start onboarding your new hire.
+Early job accomplishments give new hires a sense that they are succeeding and create lasting motivation as they progress in their jobs.
+It’s also important to remember that the onboarding experience extends beyond a new hire’s first day or week.
 Up to 20% of turnover happens in the first 45 days of employment, and according to SHRM, can be as much as 50% in the first 18 months of employment.

 Every organization has the tools required to build a successful onboarding program – all it takes is thoughtful planning.

-Onboarding should be a fun, inclusive experience for everyone involved, and you can make it a success at your organization by taking advantage of resources already at your disposal.
+Onboarding should be a fun, inclusive experience for everyone involved.
+Make it a success at your organization by creating a consistent, repeatable process that lasts.